expo/expo/docs/pages/introduction/faq.md

 <Collapsible summary="What is Expo used for?">

-Expo is an [open-source framework](https://github.com/expo/expo/) for React Native that allows you to develop cross-platform mobile applications and web applications using both JavaScript and React.
+Expo is an [open-source npm package](https://github.com/expo/expo/) and framework for React Native projects.
+The `expo` package enables many important features for building and scaling an app like OTA updates, instantly sharing your app, and web support.
 Learn more about [what Expo offers](/introduction).

 </Collapsible>